peckjon/github-to-guru/README.md

   - board2
   - board3
 ```
--`GURU_RESOURCES_DIR`: the path, in your repo, of a directory whose files should be added as [resources](https://developer.getguru.com/docs/guru-sync-manual-api#resources)
+- `GURU_RESOURCES_DIR`: the path, in your repo, of a directory whose files should be added as [resources](https://developer.getguru.com/docs/guru-sync-manual-api#resources)

 **Notes:**